-This is one to reference if you’re making a booking which you’re planning to try and upgrade using your KrisFlyer Miles or Asia Miles.
+This is one to reference if you’re going to make a booking which you’re planning to try and upgrade using your KrisFlyer Miles or Asia Miles.

-You can see how many points you need to upgrade to each class check the table here.
-Note: these are one way upgrade prices.
+To see how many points you need to upgrade to each class check the table here.
+Note: these are one-way upgrade prices.

-As usual, your flight also needs to be operated by Singapore Airlines or Silk Air to be upgradeable.
-If it is operated by another airline, it may still be upgradeable under the Star Alliance program.
+Your flight also needs to be operated by Singapore Airlines or Silk Air to be upgradeable under this table.

 You can use your KrisFlyer miles to get an upgrade with 26 different Star Alliance member airlines.
 However, each airline has a different policy about which fare classes it will upgrade.

 This table will tell you which fare class each airline will allow you to upgrade.

 Note that upgrades are only available to the next higher class of service.
 That means that double-class upgrades on partner airlines are not permitted, i.e. from Economy Class to Business Class where there is a Premium Economy cabin.
 (This type of upgrade is permitted on Singapore Airlines flights, though.)

 Upgrading with Cathay Pacific Asia Miles

 Eligible fare classes are summarised them in the table below.